 The language – don’t underestimate your students

-In terms of language, I don’t see Austen’s language being incredibly more challenging to language learners than the average daily newspaper when it comes to lexical items and grammar structures.
-For example, words such as ‘amiable’ can be treated as part of learners’ passive vocabulary as the topic language in a piece of news.
-Besides that, the cognitive processes of understanding and retaining language are not different at all.
+I don’t see Austen’s language being more challenging to language learners than the average daily newspaper when it comes to lexical items and grammar structures.
+For example, words such as ‘amiable’ can be treated as part of learners’ passive vocabulary.
+Besides, the cognitive processes of understanding and retaining language are not different at all.

 Reading literature can also help students learn how to deal with unknown words they encounter every day.